 Stupid Evil: A curious version.
 King makes it a point to allude that the worst kind of evil isn't the Dark Lord and his Army Of Evil, but the near-endless rabble of not-too-bright humanity going about their daily lives, fornicating and lighting firecrackers inside cats.

-When Mike Ryerson (who was bitten by Danny Glick but doesn't know it yet) is talking with Matt in the bar, he makes reference to being "just like a little kid afraid of the Allamagoosalum". note a bogeyman or evil spirit referenced in several King works.
+When Mike Ryerson (who was bitten by Danny Glick and is becoming a vampire, but doesn't know it yet) is talking with Matt in the bar, he makes reference to being "just like a little kid afraid of the Allamagoosalum".note A bogeyman or evil spirit referenced in several King works.

 It's even lampshaded, as she thinks that when in the horror movies she saw, the heroine went up to the cellar, she thought "What a silly bitch ...
 I'd never do that!"
 And yet, she's doing exactly that.

 Hubie Marsten was in correspondence with Kurt Barlow years before he came to 'Salem's Lot.

 Coretta Simons has stashed $30,000 behind the wallpaper of her house but she has terminal cancer and has forgotten about it.

 The 1951 fire in the Lot was set by a (roughly) 16 year old boy who graduated well and won a fortune on the stock exchange.
 The compulsion to set the fire ate away at him for the next twenty years and he died of a brain embolism in his 40s.